 Moreover, this diet is so filling that people lose track of counting calories – since they don’t need to!

 Those who used this diet also reported an improvement in their cholesterol and triglyceride!

-A healthy, satiating diet that has better weight-loss results than most other diets!
+A healthy, satiating diet that has better results than most other diets!
 What more can one ask for?